|Nutritional Guidelines (per serving)|

 Shape the dough into 1-inch balls and place on the prepared baking sheets.

 Press the dough balls down with a fork dipped in flour to make ridges down the center.
-Dip fork tines in flour or granulated sugar before pressing each cookie.
+Dip fork tines in flour before pressing the ridges into each cookie.
+Alternatively, dip the tines of the fork in fine granulated sugar.

-Bake in the preheated oven for about 8 to 10 minutes, or until they begin to brown around the edges.
+Bake the cookies in the preheated oven for about 8 to 10 minutes, or until they begin to brown around the edges.

 - Use chunky peanut butter in the cookies or fold in about 1/2 cup of chopped peanuts to the batter just before baking.